ncatlab/nlab-content/pages/9/4/0/2/2049/content.md

 ## Contents

 Besides the usual prefaces, bibliography, and indexes, there is a historical introduction, and each chapter concludes with notes on historical and metamathematical aspects.
 Otherwise, each of 7 chapters is divided into 4 sections, which in turn contain paragraphs that deal with essentially one idea each.
 For the moment, we list (with minimal processing) the definitions from the index in each section.
-(There will also be some summaries of theorems.)
+There will also be some summaries of theorems; as in the book itself, an asterisk here indicates dependence on some form of choice beyond excluded middle (more precisely, a proof that cannot be internalised in an arbitrary [[boolean topos]]).

 1. Preliminaries